Best Handmade Ceramic Mugs to Buy in India: 2026 Buyer's Guide

 India has one of the oldest continuous ceramic traditions in the world, traced back to the Indus Valley Civilisation.
 Today, that tradition lives in specific regions, each with a distinct clay body, glaze style, and aesthetic.

-The process is disciplined: clay is soaked and kneaded to remove air pockets, shaped on the wheel, air-dried for 24 to 48 hours to prevent cracking, hand-painted using fine squirrel-hair brushes, dipped in liquid glaze, and then fired at temperatures between 1,200 degrees C and 1,400 degrees C. (Source: delhidudes.com.)
-Khurja artisans now increasingly use lead-free glazes meeting EU and FDA safety standards.
+The process at craft-serious studios is disciplined: clay is soaked and kneaded to remove air pockets, the form is shaped and air-dried to prevent cracking, then hand-painted using fine brushes and dipped in liquid glaze before firing at high temperatures.
+(Source: delhidudes.com.)
+Many artisan producers now use lead-free glazes meeting EU and FDA safety standards.

 Jaipur, Rajasthan - Blue Pottery